-Division 2 Commissioner's exemptions other than exemptions under division 3
+Division 2 Commissioner's exemptions other than exemptions under division 3 or 4

-How to apply for a commissioner's exemption other than an exemption under division 3
+150 How to apply for a commissioner's exemption other than an exemption under division 3 or 4

-- (1) A person may apply in writing to the commissioner for a commissioner's exemption, other than an exemption under division 3. - (2) The application must- - (a) be accompanied by the application fee stated in schedule 1 for the exemption; and - (b) be made at or sent to a police station or police establishment.
+- (1) A person may apply in writing to the commissioner for a commissioner's exemption, other than an exemption under division 3 or 4. - (2) The application must- - (a) be accompanied by the application fee stated in schedule 1 for the exemption; and - (b) be made at or sent to a police station or police establishment.